etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 ### Reference Creator

-The **Reference Creator** that creates references in the Etendo Application Dictionary.
+The **Reference Creator** creates references in the Etendo Application Dictionary.
 This tool allows for example the addition of new list references to a specific module within the Etendo database via an HTTP request to a webhook.

 It is particularly useful in the development process, enabling system administrators or developers to define new references that can later be utilized in applications.
 This tool automates the creation of these references, ensuring **consistency and adherence** to quality standards in the configuration.